Avoiding the Tree Removal Mistakes that can be made: How to Know whether a Tree is protected

 FAQs:

-What is the consequence if I do work on a protected tree without permission?
+What happens if I carry out work on a protected tree without permission?

-If you work on a protected tree without the proper permits, you could be facing massive fines or even prison.
+If you do work on a tree that is protected without the appropriate permissions, you could face substantial fines and even imprisonment.

 Can I appeal an TPO or preservation order?